mbakhoff/process-template/readme.md

 Once the program is started, it will run in parallel to the parent process.
 When the child finishes (whenever that is), it will return an exit value.
-A exit value of zero means that the child process was successful.
+A exit value of zero means that the child process has finished successfully and terminated.
 Any other value usually means that some problem was encountered.
 The exact meaning of the exit value is defined by the process itself.